 The temperature difference in this wall causes a natural convection process called the “chimney effect.”
 This convection process projects warm air upwards during summer months while cooling down the space with cooler air from below.

-The chimney effect, named for the way in which it resembles a fireplace chimney operating at full force, is a natural convection process that causes warm air to rise and cool air to fall.
+The chimney effect (or stack effect), named for the way in which it resembles a fireplace chimney operating at full force, is a natural convection process that causes warm air to rise and cool air to fall.
 This phenomenon occurs during summer months when outside temperatures are warmer than inside temperatures.
 The chimney effect process prevents your house from overheating during the summer and helps maintain a steady temperature in winter.

 A rainscreen cladding system can reduce the energy bills between 30% and 40%.
 This is because rainwater will be soaked up by the wall, rather than entering your building.
 The airflow on a well-designed facade reduces heating and cooling loads as air comes in through the windows during cold seasons.